FranciscoAlexis/warap/README.md

 warap
 =====

-warap is a anonymous microblogging service: no login to see whats happening in the world.
+warap is a anonymous microblogging service: No Login or Sign Up to see whats happening in the world.